caminashell/modsb/README.md

 This folder contains all the mods that I have selected, tested, and use for Stellar Blade.
 Compressed with 7-Zip to multiple 100MB (99,614,720 byte) archives to avoid Git Large File Storage issues.

-I am not interested in nude/lude cosmetics at all but cyber/tech cosmetics, and quality of life related mods.
-You will not find any adult/NSFW mods in this collection.
+I am only interested in cyber/tech cosmetics, and quality of life related mods.
+There are not any adult/NSFW mods in this collection.

 ## Mod Credits & Disclaimer